 If you know us, you already know.

 If you‘re just discovering us, we strive to be that independent fest that loves filmmakers, screening films, and then talking about them in the most convivial of ways.
 We believe we’re getting better at it.
 That’s us.
 That’s Boston SciFi aka Boston Science Fiction Film Festival & Marathon.
-We love the film culture, we love the possibility of ‘if’, and we’ve been doing it for 46 years.
+We love the film culture, we love the possibility of ‘if’, and we’ve been doing it for 47 years.
 So there’s history.

-We are an 11-day event with two distinctive parts.
-"The Fest" and “The Thon”.
+For 2022, we are an 5-day event with distinctive parts.
+"The Fest" , and “The Thon”.